Tag Archives: English

 Donald McPherson (aka Edgar Dunn)

 Born 1898, Leeds, England.
 Scottish.
 Sailor.
 Migrated to US 1913.
 Joined the IWW circa 1915.
 Arrested September 9, 1918 in Seattle.
 When asked about his thoughts on the Soviet government, replied: “It is all right.”
 At his second immigration hearing, he refused to answer any questions.
 Deported July 12, 1919.
-Subsequent activities unknown.
 (Note: Not to be confused with the Donald McPherson of the Sydney Twelve trial of IWW members in Australia.)

 INS file 54517/54